 “I needed to ultimately pick a place that could work well for living as well as working ,” Sniff wrote.
 “It had to be a large, metro region so that we could effectively hire the best people.
 It had to be an area with a low cost of living so that we could extend our runway for our bootstrapped company.
 It also had to be a place I would enjoy living — in short, a place that would feel like home.”

-All to say when Sniff points out that rental prices in the Triangle are 70 percent cheaper than the Bay Area—I feel more vindicated than surprised.
+- Low cost, high quality of living: Sniff points out that rental prices in the Triangle are 70 percent cheaper than the Bay Area.

-It was the last item on his list—access to venture capital—that caught my eye.
-Even though most VC activity is still geared toward the West Coast, we’re also seeing what some have called the “Rise of the Rest” —the emergence of other startup ecosystems with plenty to offer these companies.
+- Access to venture capital: Even though most VC activity is still geared toward the West Coast, we’re also seeing what some have called the “Rise of the Rest” —the emergence of other startup ecosystems with plenty to offer these companies, North Carolina included.

 About the Author